 All personal loans are made by Cross River Bank, a New Jersey state chartered commercial bank, Member FDIC, Equal Housing Lender.
 All loans are unsecured, fully amortizing personal loans.
 Eligibility for a loan is not guaranteed.
-Loans not available to residents of Iowa, Nevada or Vermont.
-Please refer to our Where We Lend page for state lending restrictions.
+Please refer to our Disclosures and Licenses page for state-required disclosures, licenses, and lending restrictions.

 Qualified clients using RocketLoans will see loan options for a 36 or 60 month term, and APR ranges from a minimum of 5.983% to a maximum of 28.99% depending upon their credit profile.
 An origination fee of 1% - 6% is charged for each loan.
 This fee is deducted from the balance before funds are disbursed to the client.
 For example, a 3 year $10,000 loan with an 8% interest rate and a 4% ($400) origination fee would have 36 scheduled monthly payments of $313.36 for an APR of 10.796%.
 Borrower must be a U.S. citizen or permanent U.S. resident alien at least 18 years of age (in Nebraska and Alabama a borrower must be at least 19 years of age).
 All loan applications are subject to credit review and approval and offered loan terms depend upon credit score, requested amount, requested loan term, credit usage, credit history and other factors.
 Not all borrowers receive the lowest interest rate.
 To qualify for the lowest rate, you must have excellent credit and meet certain conditions.
 Rates and Terms are subject to change at any time without notice.

 Same Day Funding availability for loan amounts up to $25,000, and client must complete loan process and sign Promissory Note by 1:00PM ET on a business day.
 Also note, the ACH credit will be submitted to your bank the same business day.
 This may result in same day funding, but results may vary and your bank may have rules that limit our ability to credit your account.
 Similarly, we are not responsible for delays which may occur due to incorrect routing number, account number, or errors of your financial institution.